Established 1989. Newfound Friends. Reg. Charity No. 1163201

 But how do these hairy kings of the water with their thick fur coats manage to swim so well?

 Their fur actually helps, it's oily which helps to make the dogs bouyant and they have two layers of coat which provides insulation to keep them warm in the water.
 But the Newfoundlands most exceptional swimming aid is the fact that they have flaps of skin between their toes on all four feet, effectively giving them webbed feet which make excellent paddles.

 The Royal Life Saving Society has honoured the dogs for their lifesaving skills and promotion of water safety.
-The dogs of Newfound Friends are the only dogs ever to attain such awards of comendation from the society.
+The dogs of Newfound Friends are the only dogs ever to attain such awards of commendation from the society.

-CONGRATULATIONS to Ellie and Chloe for attaining gold medal life saving awards at a recent event run by the Royal Life Saving Society at Windsor.
+N.B.: Newfound Friends holds the copyright to all photographs on this web site.Congratulations to Ellie and Chloe for attaining gold medal life saving awards at a recent event run by the Royal Life Saving Society at Windsor.
 Newfound Friends has always encouraged children to take part in water rescue with the Newfoundland Dogs and it's great to see these two young ladies reach such a high standard.
 Well done girls!

 Charity Days 2018